Socialize and network with others who share your interests. Broaden your perspective and enhance your resume. Get involved today!

 PCT 4X4 is a group of students from The Pennsylvania College of Technology who share a common interest in off-road vehicles.
 PCT 4X4 does not discriminate and welcomes all who share our interests regardless of the type of vehicle you drive.

-PCT RC Club
+PCT AERO Club

 Penn College Benefiting THON